rubygems/rfcs/text/0007-mfa-rollout.md

 # Guide-level explanation

 This policy will be planned in phases and it will be critical to send communications (eg. announcements and emails) outlining the policy (especially for Phase 2 and 3).

-## Phase 1: API Key and Gem Publishing Improvements (est. Q1 2022 - Q2 2022)
+## Phase 1: API Key and Gem Publishing Improvements (est. Q1 - Q2 2022, done in parallel with the next phase)

 Along with the current features being implemented (setting MFA on certain keys and WebAuthn support), here is the guide level explanation of the further features we will implement for API keys.